coderas/github-repository-search/README.md

 ```

 ### Useful Scripts (Some come as standard with CRA)

+- `yarn build:prod`: Builds the Docker image
+- `yarn start:prod`: Starts the app image in a Docker container
 - `yarn storybook`: I tend to use storybook for development workflow, and also for visual regression testing
 - `yarn start`: runs CRA usual dev tooling
 - `yarn build`: builds deployment artefacts